Skip to content

 Both are superb companies.
 But only the first is a Freesurfer.
 And this distinction produces a natural hierarchy:

-Tier Type B Cost Examples
+Tier Type Cost of B Examples

 1 Freesurfer Zero Visa, Mastercard, S&P Global, Moody’s, MSCI